State of emergency in Russia

-State of emergency in Russia (чрезвычайное положение в Российской Федерации) is a special legal regime that is introduced in the country or its individual regions to protect against an internal threat.
+State of emergency in Russia (чрезвычайное положение в Российской Федерации) is a special legal regime that is introduced in the country or its regions to protect against an internal threat.
 The state of emergency involves restricting the rights and freedoms of citizens and legal entities, as well as imposing additional duties on them.
-In this case, the state of emergency, which is introduced in the case of violent unrest or clash, coup attempt, natural disaster or man-made disaster, should be distinguished from the martial law regime that is introduced in the event of external aggression.
+In this case, the state of emergency, which is introduced in the case of violent unrest or clash, coup attempt, natural disaster, or man-made disaster, should be distinguished from the martial law regime that is introduced in the event of external aggression.

 The procedure for introducing and lifting a state of emergency in Russia is regulated by the federal constitutional law "On the State of Emergency" (2001), which replaced the 1991 law of the same name.
 Earlier, the State Duma made several attempts to prepare and adopt a law, especially during the state of emergency on parts of the territory of North Ossetia and Ingushetia (1992–1995), but none of these attempts were successful.

 History

-In Russia, after the collapse of the Soviet Union, a state of emergency was not introduced at the federal level.
+In Russia, after the dissolution of the Soviet Union, a state of emergency was not introduced at the federal level.

-On November 9, 1991, President Boris Yeltsin introduced a state of emergency in Chechen-Ingushetia Republic, where Dzhokhar Dudayev signed a decree on declaration of independence of the Republic of Chechnya.
+On November 9, 1991, President Boris Yeltsin introduced a state of emergency in Chechen-Ingushetia Republic, where Dzhokhar Dudayev signed a decree on declaration of independence of the Chechnya.
 However, the Supreme Council of the RSFSR refused to approve this decree, and already on November 11, the state of emergency was terminated.

 On November 2, 1992, Yeltsin introduced a state of emergency in Ingushetia and North Ossetia, where an ethnic conflict erupted.
-As a year earlier in Chechnya, a special management procedure was introduced here and an interim administration was appointed.
+A year earlier in Chechnya, a special management procedure was introduced here, and an interim administration was appointed.
 The head of the interim administration was Federal Deputy Prime Minister Georgy Khizh, his deputy the head of the State Committee for Emergency Situations Sergey Shoigu.

 On March 31, 1993, the state of emergency in North Ossetia and Ingushetia was canceled.
-Instead, the president introduced a state of emergency on parts of the Prigorodny district of North Ossetia and the Nazran district of Ingushetia and in the surrounding areas, which was then extended several times.
+Instead, the president introduced a state of emergency in parts of the Prigorodny district of North Ossetia and the Nazran district of Ingushetia and in the surrounding areas, which was then extended several times.
 However, in early 1995, the Federation Council refused to authorize the next extension of this regime, and it was canceled until February 15, 1995.

-From October 3 to 4, 1993, Yeltsin introduced a state of emergency in Moscow in order to suppress protesters against the dispersal of the Supreme Soviet.
+From October 3 to 4, 1993, Yeltsin introduced a state of emergency in Moscow to suppress protesters against the dispersal of the Supreme Soviet.